vitas/rcgauge/README.md

 # Make your own Bluetooth RC Throwmeter

-This mobile application allows you to build your own Bluetooth throw-meter for a very reasonable cost.
+This mobile application allows you to build your own Bluetooth Throwmeter for a very reasonable cost.
 It doesn't require any soldering or cabling.
 You just need to have access to a 3D printer and that is all!

 ![RC Throwmeter](/doc/rc-throwmeter.jpg)